Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 You might guess the pattern already: add an import, add a helper method or two, update `render`.

-{crop-start: 119, crop-end: 126, format: javascript, line-numbers: false}
+{crop-start: 119, crop-end: 126, format: javascript, line-numbers: off}
 ![Import CountyMap component](code_samples/es6v2/App.js)

 That imports the `CountyMap` component from `components/CountyMap/`.
 Your browser will show an error overlay about some file or another until we're done.

 In the `App` class itself, we add a `countyValue` method.
 It takes a county entry and a map of tech salaries, and it returns the delta between median household income and a single tech salary.

-{crop-start: 129, crop-end: 144, format: javascript, line-numbers: false}
+{crop-start: 129, crop-end: 144, format: javascript, line-numbers: off}
 ![App.countyValue method](code_samples/es6v2/App.js)

 We use `this.state.medianIncomes` to get the median household salary and the `techSalariesMap` input to get salaries for a specific census area.
 Then we use `d3.median` to calculate the median value for salaries and return a two-element dictionary with the result.